Canaccord Genuity slashes price target on Fortuna Silver Mines Inc. [FSM] – find out why.

 Canaccord Genuity have made an estimate for Fortuna Silver Mines Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on January 18, 2022.
 The new note on the price target was released on November 12, 2021, representing the official price target for Fortuna Silver Mines Inc. stock.

-Fortuna Silver Mines Inc. [FSM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.82.
-With this latest performance, FSM shares dropped by -10.64% in over the last four-week period, additionally sinking by -20.00% over the last 6 months – not to mention a drop of -55.02% in the past year of trading.
+Fortuna Silver Mines Inc. [FSM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.18.
+With this latest performance, FSM shares gained by 2.47% in over the last four-week period, additionally sinking by -6.98% over the last 6 months – not to mention a drop of -49.32% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Fortuna Silver Mines Inc. [FSM] shares currently have an operating margin of +25.19 and a Gross Margin at +37.49.
 Fortuna Silver Mines Inc.’s Net Margin is presently recorded at +7.82.